bigmetalhead12/MMJackieModRedux/README.md

 - To **Lime**, for suggesting Verlet Integration for this project, providing coding help, and the words of encouragement.
 - To **ProxySaw**, for creating the CustomActor library and providing coding help.
 - To **Magemods**, for creating the Audio API and making custom voice clips possible.
-- To **kentonm**, for suggesting Verlet Integration, providing coding help, and helping me better understand the inner mechanisms of Majora's Mask.
+- To **kentonm**, for suggesting Verlet Integration, providing coding help, and helping me understand the inner mechanisms of Majora's Mask.
 - To **Neirn**, **danielryb**, **Fig**, **Dragorn421**, and **MelonSpeedruns** for providing various coding help.
+- To **PxExYxTxOxN**, for the [guide on creating player models](https://www.youtube.com/watch?v=6Ji_12w5B1M)
-- To **grubbz** and **El Regolante**, for sharing my work in their Eternal Return Community Monthly Art Gallery
+- To **grubbz** and **El Regolante**, for sharing my work in their Discord community's Monthly Art Gallery
-- To **Pikuma**, for providing a great learning source for Verlet Integration
+- To **Pikuma**, for the [guide on Verlet Integration](https://www.youtube.com/watch?v=-GWTDhOQU6M)

+## Feedback
+If you notice any mistakes or omissions in the documentation, please leave a comment to report the issues.
+Thanks! 👍